composingcap/grainflow/README.md

 This branch is used for developing the grainflow~ external

-###  In Progress
-🔲 Replace Grainflow.Waveform~ with and external \
-🔲 Replace Grainflow.Spatview~ with and external \
-🔲 The ability to set loop points per grain \
-🔲 Stress testing

 ## Features
 *If there is a feature not on this list that you use or would like, please open an issue* \
 ✔️ Soundfile granulation\